 Step 4: Add 3-4 tablespoons of water and stir for a few minutes until the mixture begins to clump together.

 Step 5: Using the back of the mixing spoon press the mixture together into a dough.
-And with floured hands bring the mixture into a ball of dough.
+With floured hands press the mixture into a ball of dough.

-Step 6: Wrap the pastry dough with food wrap and place in the refrigerator for at least 30 minutes to chill.
+Step 6: Wrap the pastry dough with food wrap or baking paper and place in the refrigerator for at least 30 minutes to chill.

 Step 2: Pour in the water and stir through the sugar.
 Stir and then bring to a gentle boil and simmer over a low heat for 9-10 minutes until most of the liquid has gone.
 Stir frequently.

 Step 3: Leave the filling to cool, before stirring through one teaspoon of mixed spice powder.
 Alternatively, add half a teaspoon of cinnamon powder and a half teaspoon of ginger powder.
-Or your own preferred ground spice or spice mix.
+Or use your own preferred powdered spice or spice mix.

 Step 1: First divide the pastry into two pieces and place onto a surface which has been well dusted with flour.